IBM/python-flask-app/README.md

 </p>

-# Create and deploy a Python Flask web application
+# Create and deploy a Python Flask cloud application

 > We have similar applications available for [Django](https://github.com/IBM/django-web-app), [Go](https://github.com/IBM/go-web-app), [Java Liberty](https://github.com/IBM/java-liberty-web-app), [Swift](https://github.com/IBM/swift-web-app), [Spring](https://github.com/IBM/spring-web-app), and [Node](https://github.com/IBM/nodejs-web-app).

-In this sample web application, you will create a Python web application using Flask.
+In this sample application, you will create a Python cloud application using Flask.
 This application contains an opinionated set of files for web serving:

 - `public/index.html`
 - `public/404.html`
 - `public/500.html`

+This application also enables a starting place for a Python microservice using Flask.
+A microservice is an individual component of an application that follows the **microservice architecture** - an architectural style that structures an application as a collection of loosely coupled services, which implement business capabilities.
+The microservice exposes a RESTful API matching a [Swagger](http://swagger.io) definition.

 ## Steps